Albm1233123/MazeBank/README.md

 ## Current Status

-The application is currently in its CUI phase.
-Future updates will include a transition to a GUI for improved user experience.
+The application currently has basic GUI and template functionality.

 ## Installation